peytoncordero/DRI25/html-css.md

 ## Optional: Advanced Challenge

-Here is a more advanced challenge if you're up for it: Add a table containing a schedule of events to your Institute website.
+Here is a more advanced challenge if you're up for it: Add a table containing a list of projects for your website.
 You can learn more about making tables using HTML [here](https://www.w3schools.com/html/html_tables.asp).

 # CSS Basics